jacob-gomes/twago-code-assignment/README.md

 But in the task given the range of X is [1 , 10 ^7] and that of Y is  [ 1 , 2 * 10^5]

-So in worst case scenario X + Y will yeild a number that is of the order 10^7 Whereas in the worst case scenario  Y * Log(Y) will yield a number of the order 10^5 (2.3* 10^5 to be precise)
+So in worst case scenario X + Y will yeild a number that is of the order 10^7.
+Whereas in the worst case scenario  Y * Log(Y) will yield a number of the order 10^5 (2.3* 10^5 to be precise).

 Thus the later is most efficient in the given scenario.